-The most damaging evidence refuting the position of the paleontologists is that they have never succeeded in getting a radio controlled model pterosaur to fly.
+The most damaging evidence refuting the position of these paleontologists is that they have never succeeded in getting a radio controlled model pterosaur to fly.
 Between 1984 and 1986 the Smithsonian gave $700,000 to the aerodynamics expert Paul MacCready for the purpose of creating a RC model demonstrating the flying ability of the Quetzalcoatlus northropi.
 MacCready’s team quickly realized that a full sized RC model constructed with a weight and power reasonable for this animal would not be capable of flight.
 So they opted for a half sized model, weighing only 44 lbs., power launched high into the air with a stabilizing tail, that could then hopefully descend gently back to the earth as it flapped its wings.

-While not actually flying and not remotely close to accurately representing a Quetzalcoatlus in size and weight, it was the hope of the paleontology community that the flapping pterosaur model would at least give the appearance of flying.
+While not actually flying and not remotely close to accurately representing a Quetzalcoatlus in size and weight, it was the hope of these paleontologists that the flapping pterosaur model would at least give the appearance of flying.
 However their plans failed on May 17, 1986 when in front of the national media, their model RC pterosaur unceremoniously dove into the ground and broke its neck.
 According to the newspapers it was a ‘pterrible ptragedy’.

 This is not a close call: pterosaurs could not have flown in today’s atmospheric environment.
 The application of aerodynamic equations show pterosaurs falling far short of meeting the requirements for obtaining flight in today’s atmosphere, and the experimental efforts using RC models provide physical evidence confirming these conclusions.
 It should be alarming to all scientists and science educators that some paleontologists continue to claim that they understand how pterosaurs flew when the evidence is so overwhelming in refuting their claim.